 Maintaining an intact dentition allows one to maintain a healthy diet.
 For example, people with no teeth have to change their diet to accommodate for their handicap.
 Finding it difficult to eat fruits or raw vegetables, they instead opt for “softer” foods that are high in saturated fats.
 The subsequent changes in one’s overall health are seldom linked to this inability to choose healthy foods because the integrity of the chewing system has been lost.

 Further, recent studies have determined a connection between untreated dental infections and death.
 As Fern Ingber, President and CEO of the National Children’s Oral Health Foundation, states, “There are many children who die from dental infections or conditions relating to dental infections.
 Yet, many cases were not documented as such due to the lack of knowledge about the oral-systemic connection.”

 In March of 2007, a 12-year old boy in Maryland died as a result of an infection that spread from his mouth to his brain.
-The young boy's mother did not have dental insurance and was unable to provide her child with prompt attention for what seemed a benign toothache.
+The young boy’s mother did not have dental insurance and was unable to provide her child with prompt attention for what seemed a benign toothache.
 When the boy finally received treatment, it was determined that an infection from a tooth abscess was the cause of his toothache.
-Unfortunately, the infection spread to his brain and killed him.
+Unfortunately, the infection spread to his brain and caused his death.
 What should have been a minor dental treatment resulted in a fatal tragedy.